angular/angular-cli/README.md

 [Angular Universal Guide](https://angular.io/guide/universal)

 # Version 8
-Follow this upgrade guide if you are upgrading an exsiting Universal project to Angular version 8 - [Guide](/docs/v8-upgrade-guide.md)
+Follow this upgrade guide if you are upgrading an existing Universal project to Angular version 8 - [Guide](/docs/v8-upgrade-guide.md)

 # Packages
 The packages from this repo are published as scoped packages under [@nguniversal](https://www.npmjs.com/search?q=%40nguniversal)